NWChemEx/.github/docs/source/design/ui_design.rst

 programming is preferred over object oriented style as described in their `code standard <https://pyscf.org/code-rule.html>`_.

-Below you can find how to run an SCF calculation for a hydrogen molecule using PySCF.
+Below you can find how to run an restricted Hartree--Fock calculation for a hydrogen molecule using PySCF.

 .. code-block:: python